Growth of bilinear maps II: Bounds and orders: Some definitions and preliminary results

 \begin{proposition} Suppose a component $C$ is greater than every other component, then $g_k(n)\ge\const g(n)$ for every $k\in C$. \end{proposition} \begin{proof} This is actually \cite[Lemma 5]{bui2021growth}. \end{proof} It means that $g_k(n)$ and $g(n)$ are in a constant factor of each other.

-\begin{proposition} Given any vertex $k$, for any fixed $d>0$, the value $g_k(n)$ is at least a constant times $g_k(n+d)$. \end{proposition} \begin{proof} This is actually \cite[Corollary 1]{bui2021growth}. \end{proof} Note that however, the other direction of the inequality may not hold in some odd cases, for example, when $g_k(1)=s_1$ and $g_k(n)=0$ for $n\ge 2$ (i.e. $c^{(k)}_{i,j}=0$ for every $i,j$).
-There are some less trivial examples, but in general one may observe that it holds.
+\begin{proposition} Given any vertex $k$, for any fixed $d>0$, the value $g_k(n)$ is at least a constant times $g_k(n+d)$. \end{proposition} \begin{proof} This is actually \cite[Corollary 1]{bui2021growth}. \end{proof} Note that however, the other direction of the inequality may not hold in some odd cases, for example, when $g_k(1)=s_k>0$ and $g_k(n)=0$ for $n\ge 2$ (e.g. $c^{(k)}_{i,j}=0$ for every $i,j$).
+There are some less trivial examples, but one may observe that it holds in general.
 A particular case is shown in Observation \ref{obs:bounded-distance}.